alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 Alan distinguishes between two different types of computations: constraints and derivations.

 The application language supports a single class of constraints: mandatory references.
-The application engine ensures that derivations can always be evaluated when constraints are checked.
+The runtime ensures that derivations can always be evaluated when constraints are checked.
 That means that every derivation will *always* produce a valid value as specified in your model (and never an undefined/null-value).

-Alan (specifically: an Alan application engine) evaluates computations in several different phases.
+The Alan runtime evaluates computations in several different phases.
 You can find a detailed explanation in the [documentation](/pages/docs/model/89/application/grammar.html#upstream-downstream-and-sibling-dependence).
 In short, it boils down to this:
-1. The engine checks **upstream** constraints by traversing your model in a **top-to-bottom** order.
+1. The runtime checks **upstream** constraints by traversing your model in a **top-to-bottom** order.
-2. The engine checks **downstream** constraints by traversing your model in a **compiler-optimized** order.
+2. The runtime checks **downstream** constraints by traversing your model in a **compiler-optimized** order.
-3. The engine computes **upstream** derivations by traversing your model in a **top-to-bottom** order.
+3. The runtime computes **upstream** derivations by traversing your model in a **top-to-bottom** order.
-4. The engine computes **downstream** derivations by traversing your model in a **compiler-optimized** order.
+4. The runtime computes **downstream** derivations by traversing your model in a **compiler-optimized** order.

 Upstream is the default phase for constraints and derivations; upstream computations do *not* require an annotation.
 You can think of the *compiler-optimized* order for *downstream* computations as the opposite of *upstream*: from **bottom-to-top**.